FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-3_Working-with-TSVs.md

     If the program completes without errors, use the "File Explorer" to open `MyData/kung.out`, and verify that it has extracted the selected columns in the selected order.

 7. If there is an error, copy the error-message into your "Paste" buffer, then tell Grimoire that the code reported an error, paste in the error-message preceeded and followed by "triple quotes", and ask it to suggest possible fixes for the problem.
-(There is a good chance that if you ask Grimoire to implement its suggested fixes, it will be able to do so, in which case copy the new code, replace the old code with the new code, and go back to step 6.)
+(There is a good chance that if you ask Grimoire to implement its suggested fixes, it will be able to do so, in which case copy the new code, replace the old code with the new code, save it, and go back to step 6.)

 8. Once you can get your `command_line_kung.py` program to run without throwing error-messages, try it again with the following command.
 This invocation should throw a warning message that you've asked for a nonexistent data-field, and then exit.